faramirez07/TEST/README.md

 # Important Data
 Steps to open the project:
 1: Restore database with .bak
+3: Remember to change the .webconfig with your sql data in DataAccess, WwbAPI.
-2: Play the solution, it´s important to debug the UI(Test) and Test.WebAPI together.
+4: Play the solution, it´s important to debug the UI(Test) and Test.WebAPI together.
-3: The credentials for login: User: admin Password: pruebaGAP
+5: The credentials for login: User: admin Password: pruebaGAP.